-COC must enforce smoke-free policies when a resident violates this policy.
+COC Policy: The smoke free policy will be effective for all residents, household members, employees, guests, and service persons as of July 30, 2018.
+Residents must execute a smoke free lease addendum as part of the annual lease renewal process or recertification.
+Regardless of the lease renewal date, all residents must be in compliance with the smoke free policy as of July 30, 2018.
+Enforcement COC must enforce smoke-free policies when a resident violates this policy.
 When enforcing the lease, COC will provide due process and allow residents to exercise their right to an informal settlement and formal hearing.
 COC will not evict a resident for a single incident of smoking in violation of this policy.
 As such, COC will implement a graduated enforcement framework that includes escalating warnings.
 Prior to pursuing eviction for violation of smoke-free policies, COC will take specific, progressive monitoring and enforcement actions, while at the same time educating tenants and providing smoking cessation information.
 The lease will identify the actions that constitute a policy violation, quantify the number of documented, verified violations that warrant enforcement action; state any disciplinary actions that will be taken for persistent non-responsiveness or repeated noncompliance, and state how many instances on noncompliance will constitute a violation.
 Tenancy termination and eviction will be pursued only as a last resort.
 COC may terminate tenancy at any time for violations of the lease and failure to otherwise fulfill household obligations if resident behavior disturbs other residents' peaceful enjoyment and is not conducive to maintaining the property in a decent, safe, and sanitary condition.

-If a smoking violation is validated by COC, a written warning will be sent to the resident.
+COC Policy If a smoking violation is validated by COC, a written warning will be sent to the resident.
 Validated violations include, but are not limited to observation of smoking by a COC staff member or contracted vendor, photograph, and/or video surveillance.
 The warning letter will include the smoke-free policy lease language and notice of the infraction.
 The same notice is sent for first and second observed violations.
 COC will provide information on resources on smoking cessations including the contact information for the American Lung Association of the Northeast.
 If COC receives any written complaint that is not validated, an appointment will be scheduled to discuss the complaint so the tenant has an opportunity to contest it.
 If the resident is unable to satisfactorily contest the complaint, the occurrence will be documented as a documented complaint.
 If more than two written complaints are received the third written compliant will be considered a documented complaint.
 Upon issuance of a written warning from the property manager and/or a documented complaint COC will increase the unit inspections for a suspected policy violator.
 The frequency of inspections may include weekly inspections with a 24 hour notice.
 If COC receives more than three validated infractions, eviction proceedings may begin.
+Reasonable Accommodation While addiction to nicotine or smoking is not a disability, COC will provide reasonable accommodation to persons with disabilities who smoke that are in compliance with the requirements of this smoke-free policy.